jupyter-governance/ec-team-compass/docs/accounts.md

 All JEC team members should have access to this account.
 If you do not, ask another team member for access.

+## Google Workspace account

+Each EC member has access to a Google Workspace account tied to the jupyter.org domain.
+This workspace account hosts shared drives, jupyter.org google groups, and other infrastructure.
+The account names are of the form first.last@jupyter.org.

 ## E-mail and Google account

 We have a shared GMail account at `projectjupyter@gmail.com`.